dpanov/falcon-menu/README.md

  - Some colors are different due to WCAG compliance and also due to using opacity instead of changing the background-color property.
 Of course, both changes must be coordinated with the designer or the product owner in order to be in line with the brand identity.
  - I've initially used `<strong>` for the Publish, Engage, etc. as it makes more sense, but Narrator with Chrome didn't read the text at all, so I've changed that to a `<span>`.

-## Bugs in the current menu
+## Some bugs that are currently present on the menu at falcon.io
- - The major one - Opening a dropdown, e.g. Platform, then clicking on another dropdown (e.g. Solutions) removes the transparent backdrop.
+ - The major one - If you open a dropdown, e.g. Platform, then clicking on another dropdown (e.g. Solutions) the transparent backdrop is removed.
 Then if you close the Solutions dropdown the backdrop appears and as a bonus you have overflow and scrolling issues.
 And you also can't click anything on the page.
  - Desktop and mobile menus have different links.
  - Issues with both desktop and mobile menu appearing on resolutions that are between a phone and a tablet.
 Although it wouldn't affect much devices now, it's always a good idea to make your website future-proof.